Dry cleaning: Shift to chlorinated solvents

 After World War I, dry cleaners began using chlorinated solvents.
 These solvents were much less flammable than petroleum solvents and had improved cleaning power.
 Early solvents were carbon tetrachloride and trichloroethylene (TCE).
-Carbon tetrachloride was first used as a stain remover in the early 1890s in Germany.
-TCE was introduced in 1930, it had the downside of being incompatible with acetate dyes.
+Carbon tetrachloride was first used as a stain remover in the early 1890s in Germany and later extended to dry-cleaning use by the 1910s.
+TCE was introduced in United States in 1930, it had the downside of being incompatible with acetate dyes.

 In 1930, chemists Sylvia Stoesser, John Grebe, and J. Lawrence Amos of Dow Chemical suggested using perchloroethylene in place of flammable hydrocarbon solvents in dry cleaning, following requests from industry representatives.
 A washing machine was purchased for the laboratory for research and testing, and all its rubber components were replaced with neoprene, which is resistant to organic solvents.
 Perchloroethylene's use in dry cleaning was adopted as early as 1933, when it was beginning to be considered the "ideal dry cleaning solvent."
 In the same year, a dry cleaning machine specifically for use with perchloroethylene and trichloroethylene was developed.
 By the mid-1930s, the dry cleaning industry had started to adopt perchloroethylene as the main solvent.
 It has excellent cleaning power and is nonflammable and compatible with most garments.
 Because it is stable, perchloroethylene is readily recycled by distillation.